Tebeica/kijiji_web_scraper/README.md

 # Kijiji Web Scraper
-I am a sucker for vehicle listings and I enjoy changing the car I drive pretty often.
-This is my first web scraper and I've built it to help me browse listings easier while filtering out model names I don't like.
+I am a sucker for vehicle listings and I enjoy changing the car I am  driving pretty often.
+This is my first web scraper and I've built it to help me browse local listings easier while filtering out model names I don't like.

 The program is written in Python 3 and uses the Beautiful Soup library for HTML parsing.